DonsRepo/FormPal/README.md

 MPU Initialization flow
 </p>

-Referring to the previous figure, the high-level summary of MPU initialization is shown.
+High-level summary of MPU
+initialization is shown above.
 These parameters come from the constraints of the MPU unit and its packaging; it requires a 40MHz system clock.
 The booster pack and TM4C MCU layout require that microcontroller GPIO port D (pins 1 & 2 in this case) are used for the MPU's I^2^C serial data